meshack-mbuvi/shopping-list/README.md

 -  [x] Users can sign up.
 -  [x] Users can login.
 -  [x] A user can create shopping items.
+-  [x] A user can retrieve their shopping items.

 ## Developer/Owner
 [Meshack Mbuvi](https://github.com/meshack-mbuvi)